gingertris/The-Field/README.md

 All queued teams will be sorted in order of Rating.
 Teams will be matched against teams of a similar rating in order to create fair, balanced and (hopefully) enjoyable matches.

-If there is an odd number of people in the queue, randomly select one team from the queue and remove them.
-Maybe give them a few points bonus for the inconvenience?
-It's a work in progress.
+If there is an odd number of people in the queue at the top of the hour, the last person to join the queue doesn't get a game.

 # Commands